sisirmadanu/Book-Appointment/README.md

 # SecondTest.js

-## Title: Automation script to book an appointment and confirmation after booking (using Cypress).
+## Title: Booking appointment and confirmation.

 ### Description: User books the appointment and will confirm booking.